You don’t have to title your dream when you write it in your dream journal.

 Stories usually have titles.
 An entry in a dream journal is like a little story, so it too should have a title.

-If you’ve made an entry already without a title, go back and go ahead and give each entry each title.
+If you’ve made an entry already without a title, go back and go ahead and give each entry each title, if you want.
 Sometimes one word writing in our dream journal we go too fast and forget to put in a title.
 The best time to write in a dream journal is in the morning and sometimes we’ve got something else to do right when we get out of bed.

 In addition to a title, write a date by it.
 Whether you had the dream before midnight or after midnight doesn’t really matter.
 The date is there just as a reference so you can see roughly when you had the dream.
 If you can see when you had the dream you can see trends about areas of concerns in your life.

-As far as putting the title on your dream it helps you to summarize what the dream was about at least one of the major symbols or one of the main concerns expressed in the dream.
+As far as what to title the dream, why not summarize what the dream was about in one or two words.
+Choose one of the major symbols or one of the main concerns expressed in the dream.

 Titling a dream isn’t always done although instructions as far as how to keep a dream journal usually include that within the instructions.
 It’s more for keeping your dream journal somewhat organized and being able to benefit by contemplating and understanding your dreams than anything else.